WONCHEOL-JEONG/MLRD-Machine-Learning-Ransomware-Detection-Upgrade/README.md

 * Checks if a file contains a Bitcoin Address using YARA rules.
 * Correlate results with Virus Total, Threat Crowd, and Hybrid Analysis.

+## Upgrades:
+* Train 3 model, and select the best model. (based on Accuracy and F1-score)
+* If you train the model, this program choose major features in 15 features.
+It makes AI model more efficient
+* Chrome extension based on MLRD. (expacted)

 ## Install:
 ```
 git clone https://github.com/callumlock/MLRD-Machine-Learning-Ransomware-Detection.git